gorilla-devs/ferium/README.md

   - So to add [Sodium](https://github.com/CaffeineMC/sodium-fabric), you should run `ferium add CaffeineMC/sodium-fabric` (again, case-insensitive)
   - Note: The GitHub repository has to release JAR files in their Releases for ferium to download, or else it will refuse to be added
 - External mods
   - If you want to use files that are not downloadable by ferium, place them in the `user` folder in the output directory.
-Files here will be copied to the output directory when upgrading
+Files here will be copied to the output directory when upgrading.
+    - When Quilt is set as the mod loader, files in the `user` folder will not be copied to the output directory, as Quilt already loads mods in nested directories

 ### Adding Modpacks